Equicord/Equibot/README.md

 Prequisites: git, nodejs, pnpm

 1. Clone the repository
-2. Copy `assets/examples/config.example.ts` to `src/config.ts` and fill in all values.
+2. Open `src/config.ts` and edit all the values.
 Many modules can be disabled via their `enabled` config value.
     If you disable a module, you don't need to fill in any other config values for it.

 ## Running